United States Air Force Academy

 An attendee studies cadet rank at the U.S. Air Force Academy’s Hosmer Visitor Center following the Hosmer Visitor Center ribbon cutting May 15, 2026.
 Interactive exhibits throughout the center introduce visitors to cadet life, such as rank structure, training and Academy traditions.
 (U.S. Air Force Photo by Trevor Cokley)

-Located just outside the North Gate and open to the public, the 34,000-square-foot center is ready to welcome both local Colorado residents and visitors from around the world.
-It is open daily from 9 a.m. to 5 p.m., except for Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.
+Located just outside the North Gate and accessible to the public without base access, the 34,000-square-foot center is ready to welcome both Colorado residents and visitors from around the world.
+It is now open daily from 9 a.m. to 5 p.m. except for Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.

-The center’s opening coincides with the 250th anniversary of the United States, underscoring the Academy’s enduring role as a living symbol of American ideals, service and leadership—past, present and future.
+The center’s opening coincides with Colorado’s 150th anniversary of statehood, as well as the nation’s 250th anniversary, underscoring the Academy as an enduring symbol of American ideals, selfless service, and leadership—past, present, and future.

-See more photos of the Hosmer Visitor Center ribbon cutting ceremony on Flickr.
+See photos of the Hosmer Visitor Center ribbon cutting ceremony on Flickr.